 About Malenda Trick

-After being rejected by every art gallery in Nashville, Malenda started her own art gallery.
+She was rejected by every art gallery in Nashville.
+So, Malenda started her own art gallery.
 Over the years she built it into a successful enterprise selling her own distinctive artwork.
 In 1999 she was discovered by an art licensing agency, which worried that her art looked too much like museum art.
 Today, Malenda is one of the most preeminent artists in the home decor and gift industries having hundreds of products sold with her artwork on them.
 Her reputation for working with award winning interior designers is well known because she is willing to paint what is needed to satisfy the customer.

-Malenda’s painting style resembles the Old World Masters, the 19th century Impressionists.
+Malenda’s painting style resembles the Old-World Masters, the 19th century Impressionists.
 She enjoys using Impressionism in her artwork, a style she’s well acquainted with.
-The opportunity to use her favorite style came when the Tennessee State Museum commissioned her to reproduce the works of the great Impressionists of the 19th century when the Bridgestone Masterpieces exhibit was showing at the museum.
+The opportunity to use her favorite style came when the Tennessee State Museum commissioned her to reproduce the works of the great Impressionists of the 19th century when the Bridgestone Masterworks exhibit was showing at the museum.

-Malenda’s vibrant paintings show bold flowing lines, brilliant colors, and stimulating textures that capture the essence of contemporary life, with this distinct style being labeled “Romantic Impressionism.”
-The great Impressionists such as Monet, Renoir and Degas influenced her unique style.
+Malenda’s vibrant paintings show bold flowing lines, brilliant colors, and stimulative textures that capture the essence of contemporary life.
+This lively distinct style she calls “Romantic Impressionism.”
+The great French Impressionists Claude Monet, Pierre-Auguste Renoir, and Edgar Degas influenced her unique style.
 This painting style incorporates a rich palate of colors and tones that provide depth to her work.
 Malenda’s artwork is reminiscent of 19th Century Impressionists, especially her many floral paintings, cityscapes, and landscapes.
-There are many other paintings in her oeuvre as well, from whimsical cartoon chefs to alluring “chefanistas” and mermaids, serene tropical beach scenes, Floridian birds especially flamingos, stunning beach sunsets, and last but not least a stunning 6-piece mural honoring military veterans from World Wars One and Two.
+There are many paintings in her oeuvre as well, from whimsical cartoon chefs to alluring “chefanistas” and mermaids, serene tropical beach scenes, Floridian birds especially flamingos, stunning beach sunsets, and last but not least a stunning 6-piece mural honoring military veterans from World Wars One and Two.

 Malenda’s portraitures of prominent people include President George W. Bush, US State Senators Fred Thompson and Marsha Blackburn, Tennessee Governors Ned Ray McWherter and Phil Bredesen, Tennessee Titans team owner Bud Adams, golf great Sammy Snead, and country music performers Vince Gill and Amy Grant.
-Along with the prominent people, there are portraits done of families, husbands, wives, military veterans, and children.
+Along with the prominent people, there are other portraits.
+These paintings are of families, husbands, wives, military veterans, and children.
 She captures the personality alongside the likeness of each person in her portraits.

-Malenda’s artwork is depicted on many products.
+Malenda’s artwork is on many products.
 These products include tapestries, stationary, calendars, designer bank checks, as well as tile and stone murals.
-Malenda has a wide variety of home decor and tabletop products including trays, trivets, and coasters.
+Malenda has a wide variety of home decor and tabletop items.
+These products include trays, trivets, and coasters.